Tsechen Namdrol Ling of New Mexico

-After leaving Tibet, in 1963, the Sakya Trizin re-established the seat of the Sakya Order in Rajpur, India, building a monastery known as Sakya Centre.
+After leaving Tibet, in 1963, the Sakya Trichen re-established the seat of the Sakya Order in Rajpur, India, building a monastery known as Sakya Centre.
 Since that time, he has worked tirelessly to preserve the thousand-year-old religious heritage of the Sakya Order and to transmit its teachings to succeeding generations.
 He founded and directly guides a number of institutions, including Sakya Monastery in Rajpur, Sakya Institute, Sakya College, Sakya Nunnery, Sakya College for Nuns, Sakya Tibetan Settlement, Sakya Hospital, dozens of other monasteries in Tibet, Nepal, and India, and numerous Dharma Centers in many countries, including Tsechen Namdrol Ling in New Mexico.

 Our great Teacher, H.H.
-Sakya Trizin is a highly accomplished Buddhist master respected by all four schools of Tibetan Buddhism and teaches widely throughout the world.
+Kyabgon Gongma Trichen Rinpoche is a highly accomplished Buddhist master respected by all four schools of Tibetan Buddhism and teaches widely throughout the world.
 He has bestowed the extensive Lam Dre teaching cycle, which is the most important teaching of the Sakya Order over 18 times on various continents, and also transmitted major initiation cycles such as Collection of All the Tantras, and the Collection of all the Sādhanās, which contain almost all of the empowerments for the esoteric practices of the various schools of Tibetan Buddhism to hundreds of lineage holders in the next generation of Buddhist teachers.
-He has trained both of his sons, Khonrig Ratna Vajra Sakya, the 42nd Sakya Trizin, and H. H. Khonrig Gyana Vajra Sakya, as highly accomplished Buddhist masters, and they both travel widely, teaching Buddhism throughout the world.
+He has trained both of his sons, H.H.
+Khonrig Ratna Vajra Sakya, the 42nd Sakya Trizin, and H. H. Khonrig Gyana Vajra Sakya, the 43rd Sakya Trizin, as highly accomplished Buddhist masters, and they both travel widely, teaching Buddhism throughout the world.